imtiyaz7602/project2_dem0/README.md

-#This is an Demo project for learning git and Github
+#This is an Demo project for learning git and Github.